Coding⏱️ 3 min read📅 2026-06-03

 Tensorflow ValueError: Failed to convert a NumPy array to a Tensor (Unsupported object type float)

-Quick Answer: The issue arises from the input shape being specified as (1000, 1) instead of (1000,) which is required for LSTM layers.
-Update the model definition to fix this error.
+Quick Answer: The issue arises from the input shape being specified as (1000, 1) which is not compatible with the LSTM layer.
+Change it to (1000,) or (None, 1) if you're using Keras 2.x.

 Did this fix your problem?